 After signing up to drive with Uber, you will complete an online screen and background check.
 Your driving record and criminal history will surface at this point as the background check includes records from courthouses, criminal databases, and the National Sex Offender Registry.

 Uber’s DUI policy applies to both potential and current drivers.
-The company conducts background checks on its drivers at least annually, so if you’re charged with a DUI while already working as an Uber driver, you’ll likely be released from the platform.
+The company conducts background checks on its drivers at least annually, so if you’re charged with a DUI while already working as an Uber driver, you’ll likely be removed from the platform.

 If your DUI was dismissed, you can request Uber to review your application.
 In some cases, you might be allowed to start driving.